jarekbird/CodeTestBuddy/README.md

 It was running super slow so I started by adding memoization to the recursion so that it won't check the same tree twice.
 It's still running slow.
 I think the next thing i would want to do if I wwere to continue this further is put memoization at the database call level or perhaps somewhere else.

 I completed the entire project at 5/30/2019 4 PM.
-Adding the memoization proved to take a while.
+Adding the memoization took a while.

 This was an interesting problem!
 Thanks for the opportunity!